emma50/emma50/README.md

 ### About Me
 - 👀 &nbsp; I’m interested in building software solutions and learning new things
-- 🔭 &nbsp; I’m a full stack engineer
+- 🔭 &nbsp; I’m a full stack developer
 - 🌱 &nbsp; Enthusiast of technology .

 <br>